 \section{Introduction}

 In Schrödinger’s thought experiment, a cat would be in a peculiar mixture of being dead and alive if it is entangled with an atom~\cite{Sch1935}.
 In quantum experiments, the cat is usually emulated by quantum superposition of macroscopically distinct states, for example, superposition of two coherent states with opposite phases~\cite{Stoler1986}.
 Once being entangled with an atom, such a system equivalently forms a Schrödinger's cat.
-Preparing Schrödinger cat states have attracted wide research interest from testing quantum foundations to demonstrating the increasing controllability of modern quantum systems.
-Over the decades, Schrödinger cat states have been successfully prepared in various physical systems, including vibrational states of a trapped ion~\cite{Wineland2013}, propagating photon modes~\cite{Ourjoumtsev2006,Ourjoumtsev2007,Takahashi2008,Namekata2010,Alexander2017,Schoelkopf17,Rempe2019,Wallraff2020} and microwave photons confined in superconducting cavities coupled with either Rydberg atoms~\cite{Haroche2013,Haroche2008} or superconducting qubits~\cite{Schoelkopf2013}.
-By entangling with more continuous-variable modes, a multipartite Schrödinger's cat can be obtained as $\mathscr{N}(\ket{\alpha}^{\otimes n} \pm \ket{-\alpha}^{\otimes n})$, where $\ket{\alpha}$ represents a coherent state, $\mathscr{N}$ is a normalization factor, and $n$ represents the number of photonic modes, essentially describing quantum entanglement of coherent states~\cite{Sanders2012}.
-It is of great importance for fundamental test of the quantum non-locality~\cite{Philippe2003}, and for implementation of quantum metrology~\cite{Munro2002}, quantum information processing~\cite{Jeong2001,Ralph2003} and quantum network~\cite{Loock2008,Sangouard2010}.
-The preparation of bipartite cat states has been demonstrated in circuit quantum electrodynamics systems for microwave photons in a resonator~\cite{wang2016, Schoelkopf17}, or through a nondeterministic photon subtraction for optical photons~\cite{Grangier2009}.
+Preparing Schrödinger cat states has attracted wide research interest from testing quantum foundations to demonstrating the increasing controllability of modern quantum systems.
+Over the decades, Schrödinger cat states have been successfully prepared in various physical systems, including vibrational states of a trapped ion~\cite{Wineland2013}, propagating photon modes~\cite{Ourjoumtsev2006,Ourjoumtsev2007,Takahashi2008,Namekata2010,Alexander2017,Schoelkopf17,Rempe2019,Wallraff2020,lewenstein2021generation,sychev2017enlargement, morin2014remote, jeong2014generation, neergaard2010optical} and microwave photons confined in superconducting cavities coupled with either Rydberg atoms~\cite{Haroche2013,Haroche2008} or superconducting qubits~\cite{Schoelkopf2013}.
+By entangling with more continuous-variable modes, a multipartite Schrödinger's cat can be obtained as $\mathscr{N}(\ket{\alpha}^{\otimes n} \pm \ket{-\alpha}^{\otimes n})$, where $\ket{\alpha}$ represents a coherent state, $\mathscr{N}$ is a normalization factor, and $n$ represents the number of photonic modes (the number of entangled parties), essentially describing quantum entanglement of coherent states~\cite{Sanders2012}.
+It is of great importance for fundamental tests of the quantum non-locality~\cite{Philippe2003}, and for implementation of quantum metrology~\cite{Munro2002}, quantum information processing~\cite{Jeong2001,Ralph2003} and quantum network~\cite{Loock2008,Sangouard2010}.
+The preparation of bipartite cat states has been demonstrated in circuit quantum electrodynamics systems for stationary microwave photonic modes in resonators~\cite{wang2016}, or through a nondeterministic photon subtraction for propagating optical photons~\cite{Grangier2009}.
 However, those protocols are hard to be extended for generation of multipartite cat states, limited either by the requirement of intermediate stationary cat states or the nondeterministic nature of the scheme.